muesli4/archlinux-omega-iso/README.md

 ## Instructions

-Use [archiso](https://wiki.archlinux.org/index.php/archiso) to setup the directory and then just copy the files from this repository over it.
 You may want to change your timezone and the keyboard if you're not from Germany:

 * `airootfs/etc/vconsole.conf`
 * `airootfs/root/customize_airootfs.sh`
 * `airootfs/etc/X11/xorg.conf.d/00-keyboard.conf`

+### Easy one-time build

+Just run `./init_and_build.sh`.
+The image will then be created in `iso-build/out/`.

+### Manual build

+Use [archiso](https://wiki.archlinux.org/index.php/archiso) to setup the directory and then just copy the files from this repository over it.

 Run `mkdir out work ; sudo ./build -v` to build the iso.